Krushna-Kulkarni/krushnakulkarni-portfolio/README.md

 # Personal Portfolio Website
-This is a personal Portfolio website.
+This is a Personal Portfolio website.
 In which I have hosted my projects and blogs.
 <br>
 Tech stack:<br>
 - HTML